 If you want to find information about starting a family and family leave, visit HR's Family Friendly page.

 People and Organisational Development (POD) run a variety of training courses for staff, including several Leadership Programmes.

 Head of HR, People and Organisational Development (POD)

-“The team at People and Organisational Development are committed to helping all staff at the University to succeed and fulfil their potential, and LGBT staff are warmly encouraged to attend our training courses and find out how we can support their professional development.
+“The team at People and Organisational Development are committed to helping all staff at the University to succeed and fulfil their potential, and LGBTQ staff are warmly encouraged to attend our training courses and find out how we can support their professional development.

 Several courses that POD facilitate reflect our support of Equality and Diversity, including Unconscious Bias and Recruitment & Selection.
-All staff are also expected to complete an online ‘Diversity in the Workplace’ training course which includes sections about LGBT staff.
+All staff are also expected to complete an online ‘Diversity in the Workplace’ training course which includes sections about LGBTQ staff.

-The University is strengthened by having diversity at all levels of the organisation, which is why we encourage LGBT staff to enrol on our various Leadership programmes and gain the confidence and skills to successfully progress through their career.”
+The University is strengthened by having diversity at all levels of the organisation, which is why we encourage LGBTQ staff to enrol on our various Leadership programmes and gain the confidence and skills to successfully progress through their career.”